JavaScript plus a dash of JQuery

 You've made it, now lets make it fly…

-For the most part, when we write JavaScript, we want to use it to talk to and affect web pages.
+For the most part, when we write JavaScript, we want to use it to talk to and modify web pages.
 We do this via a thing called the Document Object Model or DOM - a series of JavaScript objects that let us interact with every part of the page.

 So lets jump right in!
 First we need to download a copy of jQuery, so go visit jquery.com and download the latest version.
 I've got version 1.8 here in front of me now, but you'll probably get a newer version that this.
 You'll be offered the choice between a regular or minified version.
 Choose the regular version for now.